top of page

 Rhianna also holds a small therapy caseload.
 She utilises evidence-based treatment approaches to therapy including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Dialectical Behaviour Therapy (DBT).
 She values a collaborative approach working together with the young person and the people that support them, such as family, teachers and relevant professionals.
 She works with a variety of presentations including anxiety, depression, neurodiversity, emotion regulation difficulties, anger, low self-esteem, and self-harm/suicidality.

 Rhianna's previous experience includes having worked across private practice, public health, education and non-government organisation settings in roles supporting young people’s development and mental health.
-From this, she has in depth knowledge of the systems supporting young people.
+She has supported young people as a school psychologist, and worked in multidisciplinary assessment teams alongside paediatricians and allied health (including speech pathology, OT, dietetics, physiotherapy and social workers).
+From this, she has a rich knowledge of the systems supporting young people.

 Rhianna also enjoys supporting early career psychologists in a supervision role.
 When not at Building Blocks Psychology, Rhianna works in an academic role at the University of Wollongong, supporting students with their training in cognitive and psychometric assessment.